edgedb/easy-edgedb/chapter5/index.md

 The parts that say `readonly := true` are parts of each type that are automatically generated and which we can't change (hence the word `readonly`).
 The next part we want to scan for is `required`, giving us the minimum we need to create an object.
 For `MinorVampire`, we can see that we need a `name` and a `master`, and could add a `lover` and `places_visited` for these `MinorVampire`s.

 The most interesting `readonly` part of an object is `__type__`, which is a link that every object type has to information about itself.
-We will learn more about this in Chapter 13, but if you are curious about what is inside then give it a try with the splat operator:
+We will learn more about this in Chapters 8 and 13, but if you are curious about what is inside then give it a try with the splat operator:

 ```
 select Person.__type__ {*};